Terenceyuyue/mVEM/README.md

    - The nonconforming VEM with a continuous treatment on the boundary of the domain

 ### Linear elasticity

+    For linear elasticity problems, we mainly consider the locking-free virtual elements in the lowest order case.

    - elasticityVEM_NavierNC.m
    - elasticityVEM_NC.m,  elasticityVEM_NCb.m